 There are not all who are nor are all who are

 I must admit, I haven't read all the personally branded books.
 In addition to those described, I've also liked, like "Dissipine and you'll be distinguished" by Reyes Ferrer, "No picture" by Mary A. Sanchez", "Designing the Value Proposal"by Osterwalder and Pigneur.
 Also "Improve and winXimo Salas, Pablo Adam and Pablo Alonso, "Monetize" by Andrés Pérez Ortega, How to find the most powerful hashtags, Vivian Francos and many others.

 In the ebook chapter, I would like to highlight soymimarca's nine publications, of several authors and which you'll find for free on the account Slideshare de Soymimarca.
 I include here the indispensables of Oscar Del Santo Attraction marketing 2.0 And A strategic personal brand based on our FORTALEZAS , The Black Pill, by Nancy Vazquez, Alan Urbina, Helena Casas, Isaac G. Merino and a certain Guillem Recolons, Vladimir Estrada's ebook With us everything, without us nothing, Nancy Vazquez's ebook The Value of Your Personal Brand, and also the ebook written by Claudio Inacio and Andrés Pérez Ortega "Personal brand workbook".

 And I also recommend, if you want to do this, the books I've read that haven't been translated into Spanish, of authors as indispensable as William Arruda, Peter Montoya, Catherine Kaputa, Brenda Bence, Hubert K. Rampersad, Dan Schawbel, Luigi Centenaro and Tom Peters himself.

 I hope you've found this book summary helpful in effectively managing your personal brand.
-Happy 2021!
+Happy reading!